kalwalt/MarkerlessARJS/README.md

 ## Next features

-- [ ] js library wih all the classes and functions from the project as a separate bundle.
+- [x] js library wih all the classes and functions from the project as a separate bundle.
-- [ ] ES6 version of the library.
+- [x] ES6 version of the library.
-- [ ] 3d rendering example witth three.js library.
+- [x] 3d rendering example with three.js library. (partial working example...)